USEPA/spsurvey/cran-comments.md

 warning in `devtools::check()` (and NOTE in rhub builds) does not accurately reflect the size of the final PDF manual installed upon package build.

+## Downstream dependencies

+I have let the authors of packages that import and suggest spsurvey know that we are releasing a major update.